coryburt/coryburt.github.io/_posts/2018-03-16-More-Python-Pitfalls.md

 Most Python programmers figure this one out fairly early in the game, but, if you don't learn the language from an expert &ndash; or have the patience to methodically work through a _good_ text &ndash; you end up deep into the weeds before running afoul of this one.&nbsp;
-The basis for this problem is the combination of Python's useful &ndash; and very necessary &ndash; feature wherein functions can be defined with default values for their arguments.&nbsp; The fact that these default values can be mutable values, and the way these mutable values are scoped, is where the mystery takes shape.&nbsp; Why and how this is a problem is best illustrated with a basic example.&nbsp; Consider this code:
+The basis for this problem is Python's useful &ndash; and very necessary &ndash; feature wherein functions can be defined with default values for their arguments, and what happens when the rules of Python variable scoping are applied to them.&nbsp;
+The mystery takes shape when parameters are given defaults that are _mutable_ values.&nbsp; Why and how this is a problem is best illustrated with a basic example.&nbsp; Consider this code:

 ```python
     def list_bars(bar=[]):